After recent changes, these competing services have more in common than ever before. Both have added new channels and increased their monthly prices.

-YouTube TV and fuboTV both offer free trial periods, typically for a week.
+YouTube TV and fuboTV both offer free trial periods, usually for a week.
 You don’t get that with cable!

 If your cable TV package offers 150 to 200 channels, you can expect roughly half of that with either YouTube TV or fuboTV.